 - Infrared sensors all have a very fast response time.
 Where a thermocouple may have a response time of many seconds, an infrared sensor will respond very quickly.
 150 milliseconds is normal, 1 millisecond is possible depending on the sensor chosen.

-- Because the sensor can be mounted remotely to the object, in some cases many metres away, it immediately becomes less susceptible to conditions within the process be they high ambient temperature, high vibration and so on.
+- Because the infrared surface thermometer can be mounted remotely to the object, in some cases many metres away, it immediately becomes less susceptible to conditions within the process be they high ambient temperature, high vibration and so on.
 In many cases there can be an expectation an infrared sensor will have a longer life than a contact sensor in the same application.

 - Integration with existing process control equipment is simple and straightforward.
 Infrared sensors have industry standard outputs such as 4-20mA, 0-10V and in many case thermocouple outputs too making them a direct replacement for many contact probes.